cjtdevs/cjtdevs-com/src/content/pages/about.md

         - link: https://github.com/ClaytonTreder
           text: Github
       titles:
-        - title: Founder
+        - title: Founder/Owner
         - title: Fullstack developer
         - title: Tech enthusiast
 extra:
   title: More Info
-  text:
+  text: Looking to create a new website or mobile / desktop application?
+You have
-    Looking to create a new website or mobile / desktop application?
-You have come to the right place.
+    come to the right place.
 Check out some of the recent projects completed by our devs on our clients page.
 If you like any of them or you would like to work with us, head over to our contact page to reach us.
 We will get back to